What You Must Know to Avoid Financial Ruin & Get What You Deserve

 Medicare Part C, more commonly known as Medicare Advantage, is private industry HMO and PPO health insurance plans.
 Those who choose Part C trade their Original Medicare benefits (Parts A and B) for a single managed care policy that covers hospital stays, doctor visits, outpatient care, and preventive medicine.
 The benefit is a lower risk of high healthcare bills, and in some cases, additional health care benefits.

-Some Medicare Advantage plans offer extra benefits for vision, hearing and dental.
+Some Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).... offer extra benefits for vision, hearing and dental.
 Most Part C plans also offer prescription drug coverage.

 The benefit of a Medicare Advantage plan is that you get to shop for the options and coverage that best meets your needs, and the insurance provider takes care of the billing.